What are single sign-on and two-factor authentication?

 Who can set up these features?

-If your school is already on the Perform package, you'll need the School: Permissions: View and either the Staff: User Details: Administer or School: General Admin: Administer permissions.
+You'll need the School: Permissions: View and either the Staff: User Details: Administer or School: General Admin: Administer permissions.